Free AWS Certified Security - Specialty (SCS-C03) Practice Questions

 A company needs to implement a break-glass procedure that allows emergency access to production accounts when the normal access mechanisms are unavailable.
 The access should be logged and require multiple approvals.
 What solution should they implement?

-- Store AWS root user credentials in Secrets Manager with a rotation policy and retrieve them during emergencies.
+- Store AWS root user credentials in Secrets Manager with an automatic rotation policy, restrict retrieval to a dedicated emergency IAM role, and retrieve the credentials during declared incidents.

-- Configure IAM Identity Center with a break-glass permission set that requires multi-party approval before access is granted.
+- Configure IAM Identity Center with a dedicated break-glass permission set scoped to emergency operations, and require multi-party approval through an access request workflow before elevated sessions are granted.

 - Create a dedicated break-glass IAM user in each account with MFA.
 Store the MFA device and credentials in a physical safe that requires multiple keyholders to open.
 Enable CloudTrail to log all activities.